-- BUS MASTER (WHILE PERFORMING DMA) BUS SLAVE (WHILE BEING ACCESSED BY CPU)
+- BUS MASTER (WHILE PERFORMING DMA)

+- BUS SLAVE (WHILE BEING ACCESSED BY CPU)

+- IDI F

-The NIC powers up as a bus slave in the Reset State, the receiver and transmitter are both disabled in this state.
-The reset state can be reentered under three conditions, soft reset (Stop Command), hard reset (RESET input) or an error that shuts down the receiver or transmitter (FIFO underflow or oveflow, receive buffer ring overflow).
+Upon power-up the NIC is in an indeterminant state.
+After receiving a Hardware Reset the NIC comes up as a slave in the Reset State.
+The receiver and transmitter are both disabled in this state.
+The reset state can be reentered under three conditions, soft reset (Stop Command), hard reset (RESET input) or an error that shuts down the receiver or transmitter (FIFO underflow or overflow).
 After initialization of registers, the NIC is issued a Start command and the NIC enters Idle state.
 Until the DMA is required the NIC remains in an idle state.
 The idle state is exited by a request from the FIFO in the case of receive or transmit, or from the Remote/ DMA in the case of Remote DMA operation.
-After acquiring the bus in a BREQ/BACK handshake the Remote or Local DMA transfer is completed and the NIC reenters the idle state.
+After acquiring the bus in a BREQ/BACK handshake the Remote or Local DMA transfer is completed and the NIC reenters the idle stata